 Best Chromebooks for schools

 The Asus Chromebook Flip C434, as the name suggests, can be flipped for use as a tablet thanks to its 14-inch touch screen 1080p display.
-This offers 93 percent of the sRBG color gamut, which means really distinctive and vibrant images that should help keep children engaged and focused.
+This offers 93 percent of the sRBG color gamut, which makes for really distinctive and vibrant images that should help keep children engaged and focused.
 But shut that screen lid and you've got a solid aluminum shell that makes this robust enough for a child to use.
 It's also packing a superb 10-hour battery life that should keep it going all day, eliminating the need for students to carry a charger.

 The backlit keyboard is solid, although the trackpad could be a little more sensitive.
 The speakers are powerful enough for students to clearly hear any YouTube clips a teacher might have attached in Google Classroom, for example.